actions/upload-pages-artifact/README.md

 2. Publish the draft release from the `main` branch with semantic version as the tag name, _with_ the checkbox to publish to the GitHub Marketplace checked. :ballot_box_with_check:

-3. After publishing the release, the [`release` workflow][release] will automatically run to create/update the corresponding the major version tag such as `v0`.
+3. After publishing the release, the [`release` workflow][release] will automatically run to create/update the corresponding major version tag such as `v0`.

    ⚠️ Environment approval is required.
 Check the [Release workflow run list][release-workflow-runs].